soler2000/com.maplin/README.md

 # Homey App for Maplin RF Sockets

-# This app supports Maplin RF Sockets
+This app supports Maplin RF Sockets commonly sold in thier shops,  this is also made by a company called E-Gadget so may also control other devices using the same protocol.

 # Current Features
-  Tuning on and off plugs and lamps
+  Tuning on and off plug sockets.

 # Usage
   Only need to add one remote as all the remotes send the same signal and do not have any specific address